 maru-MA is an isekai premise with some typical harem and BL elements included.
 The MC gets flushed down a toilet and ends up in an isekai where he is crowned as the Demon King, like

-Tsundere comedy doesn't work well with me (seriously, what's with Japanese and these tsunderes everywhere!?) but leaving that aside maru-MA has more fun moments and quite a good mix of comedy at the right moments.
+Tsundere comedy doesn't work well with me (seriously, what's with Japanese and these tsunderes everywhere!?) but leaving that aside maru-MA has more fun moments and quite a good mix of comedy at the right time.
 Even during serious situations you'll see puns and some light jokes slipping right through without messing up with the overall mood.
 Witty humor, play on words and misunderstanding situations is exactly the sort of comedy I love. maru-MA also includes lots of references to Japanese culture, baseball as well as other things from Earth, at first I would search about them out of curiosity later I simply found it too taxing to do so and simply skipped over the minor references or details.

 The characters certainly are the heart of the series, the more characters you like the more enjoyable it will be.
 Most of them are quite unique and interesting in their own ways.
 I took quite a liking into Conrad, Gunter and Gwendal.
 They are not shallow and each of them has their own reasons for their actions with the exception of Wolfram who simply comes off as a completely spoiled prince, basically a walking tsundere and BL trope.
 Towards the end I even started liking Adalbert.
 The female characters might be slightly problematic however, most of them can be broadly classified as either a useless fangirl or what is supposed to be a strong independent woman (more like feminist).
-Gisela would be one of my favorites and I liked Anissina too but Celi comes off as nothing more than a slut, she is the very notion of feminism gone wrong.
+Gisela would be one of my favorites and I liked Anissina, too but Celi comes off as nothing more than a slut, she is the very notion of feminism gone wrong.

 If you can read Japanese, then I'd certainly recommend you to read the series in the original Japanese version.
 Fan-translations aren't worth it.